The Basics

 How do I make an appointment with my advisor?

-Appointments can be made by using your advisor's online scheduling link.
-Find your assigned advisor here and locate your advisor's contact information here
+Make an appointment using your advisor's online scheduling link.
+Find your assigned advisor here and locate your advisor's contact information here.

 During peak times, such as registration, the Q-drop deadline, and the OTE deadline, wait times may be high.
 Plan ahead—advisors are available to meet with you year-round!